Eric Hosmer Player Props: Cubs vs. Marlins

-Eric Hosmer -- with a slugging percentage of .481 in his past 10 games, including three extra-base hits -- will be in action for the Chicago Cubs versus the Miami Marlins, with Edward Cabrera on the mound, on April 29 at 4:05 PM ET.
+The Chicago Cubs, including Eric Hosmer and his .483 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starter Bryan Hoeing and the Miami Marlins at LoanDepot park, Sunday at 12:05 PM ET.

 Eric Hosmer Game Info & Props vs. the Marlins